omarahmedtech/NINJA-GAME/README.md

 # How to Play
 ### Movement:
 The hero can move in multiple directions across the game grid.
 Movement is controlled by keyboard input (likely arrow keys or `W`, `A`, `S`, `D`).
+The hero can jump forward by pressing the `e` key and jump backward by pressing the "q" key, allowing for swift dodges and tactical maneuvers.

 ### Combat:
 The hero can fire bullets at enemies like spiders and dragons by pressing the `b` key.
 Aim carefully and time your shots to defeat enemies while avoiding damage.